nandor23/UaDetector/README.md

 ## ⚡ Benchmarks

 Both UaDetector and UaDetector.Lite load regular expressions into memory for parsing.
-If memory usage is a concern, UaDetector.Lite uses **5.6 times less memory** (32.15 MB vs 180.08 MB) than UaDetector while maintaining the same functionality at the cost of parsing speed.
+If memory usage is a concern, UaDetector.Lite uses **5.6 times less memory** (32.38 MB MB vs 181.88 MB) than UaDetector while maintaining the same functionality at the cost of parsing speed.

 ### Library Comparison